lukastribus/hap-issue-trial/.github/ISSUE_TEMPLATE/Bug.md

 The forum is at: https://discourse.haproxy.org/

-The mailing list (no need to subscribe) is : haproxy@formilux.org Subscribe to the list : haproxy+subscribe@formilux.org Unsubscribe from the list : haproxy+unsubscribe@formilux.org
+The mailing list (no need to subscribe) is: haproxy@formilux.org Subscribe to the list: haproxy+subscribe@formilux.org Unsubscribe from the list: haproxy+unsubscribe@formilux.org

-Forum and mailing list are correct places for questions about haproxy or general suggestions and topics, e.g. usage or documentation questions!
+Forum and mailing list are correct places for questions about HAProxy or general suggestions and topics, e.g. usage or documentation questions!
 This issue tracker is for tracking bugs and feature requests directly relating to the development of the software itself.